-▶ Rehearsal Schedules
+Rehearsal Schedules

 During the fall semester, the marching band will rehearse to prepare the halftime/contest show.
-The marching band rehearses Monday afternoon from 5:30pn - 7:30pm.
-Students will work on school assignments or attend tutoring with teacher confirmation from 4:15pm - 5:15pm on Mondays.
-Students are not allowed to leave campus for any reason as this time is incorporated to improve academics.
+The marching band rehearses Monday afternoon from 5p to 7p.
 Rehearsals Tuesday through Friday are from 7:00am - 8:30am.
 Certain weeks may contain an altered marching schedule.